El Centro, California: Climate

 The precipitation in the winter months is predominantly rain showers from the occasional winter storms.
 At times these storms bring cold temperatures to El Centro and surrounding cities, and mountain snowfall to the nearby Mountains.
 El Niño and La Niña play a large role in how much rain falls in the winter, La Nina typically brings drier and cooler conditions to El Centro and surrounding areas.
-El Niño tends to being wetter and average temperatures.
+El Niño tends to being wetter weather and average temperatures.

 Snow is almost totally unknown in the area.
 However, on December 12, 1934, a very powerful winter storm brought record cold and snowfall to El Centro and surrounding areas of the Imperial Valley.
 Snow began falling at 8:45 p.m.
 December 11 and by 5 a.m. the next day (December 12) 1 to 4 in of snow had blanketed the desert floor.

 Another instance of freezing precipitation was observed in December 1967 as a mix of sleet hail.
 On average there are about 15 days that dip below 40 °F.